ICCID number: What it means and where to find it on an iPhone or Android device

 What is an ICCID number?

-An ICCID (integrated circuit card identifier) is a unique identifier number assigned to every SIM card, typically made up of 18 to 22 digits.
-You’ll find it printed on the back of your SIM card or stored within the SIM card’s memory in your device’s settings menu.
+An ICCID (integrated circuit card identifier) is a unique identifier number assigned to every SIM card, typically 18 to 22 digits long.
+It can be found printed on the back of a SIM card or with the information stored on a SIM card, which can be found in your device’s settings menu.

 But why should you care about this seemingly random string of numbers?
 Each ICCID number is like the fingerprint of a SIM card — completely unique.
 It helps your network provider identify your SIM, but it is more than just a fancy ID.